 Leesburg is a very small city located in the state of Georgia.
 With a population of 2,983 people and four constituent neighborhoods, Leesburg is the 214th largest community in Georgia.

-Unlike some cities, Leesburg isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Leesburg are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Leesburg is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Leesburg is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Leesburg who work in office and administrative support (11.90%), sales jobs (11.03%), and healthcare (7.94%).

-The percentage of adults in Leesburg with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.96% of adults in Leesburg have a bachelor's degree or advanced degree.
+The citizens of Leesburg are slightly less educated than the national average of 21.84% for the average city or town: 14.96% of adults in Leesburg have a bachelor's degree or advanced degree

 The per capita income in Leesburg in 2010 was $21,066, which is upper middle income relative to Georgia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $84,264 for a family of four.
 However, Leesburg contains both very wealthy and poor people as well.